appium/appium/docs/en/writing-running-appium/tutorial/swipe/android-layout-direction.md

 ## Android 'UIScrollable' swipe: Add scroll layout

-ScrollView can be horizontal and vertical.
-When UIAutomator fails automatically scroll, specifying scrollView layout can solve problem.
+There are horizontal or vertical scroll views.
+If UIAutomator fails to automatically perform the scroll then explicitly specifying the layout could solve the issue.

-### Add scrollView layout
+### Set scroll view layout

 ```java
 // setAsVerticalList